-The project is part of the company’s strategic effort to establish global R&D centres in the UK, US and Sweden in order to improve its pipeline productivity and biopharmaceutical innovation.
+The project was part of AstraZeneca’s strategic effort to establish global R&D centres in the UK, US and Sweden to improve its pipeline productivity and biopharmaceutical innovation.

-Initial construction works on the project began in February 2015, after the project was given planning permission by Cambridge City Council earlier in the month.
+Initial construction works on the facility began in February 2015 after the project was given planning permission by Cambridge City Council earlier that month.

-The facility at the CBC was commissioned to produce the active pharmaceutical ingredient (API) rosuvastatin calcium for the worldwide supply of Crestor, a once-a-day treatment for dyslipidaemia.
+The facility at the CBC was commissioned to produce the active pharmaceutical ingredient (API) rosuvastatin calcium for the global supply of Crestor, a once-a-day treatment for dyslipidaemia.

-The facility will cover around 11 acres and benefit from the central Cambridge location and strong infrastructure links.
-The project involves building a global R&D centre, an R&D-enabling building and an energy centre.
+The facility covers approximately 11 acres and benefits from the central Cambridge location and strong infrastructure links.
+The project involved building a global R&D centre, an R&D-enabling building, and an energy centre.

-The global R&D centre will contain high-tech labs with glass walls to enhance visibility, a number of open spaces and pathways to encourage collaboration within the company and the CBC campus, among other features.
+The global R&D centre contains high-tech labs with glass walls to enhance visibility, as well as open spaces and pathways to encourage collaboration within the company and the CBC campus, among other features.

-The R&D-enabling building will host operations to support AstraZeneca’s scientific work, including the company’s regulatory affairs and commercial units.
-The energy centre will be equipped with power generators, heating and cooling systems, information technology (IT) and other telecommunications systems.
+The R&D-enabling building also hosts operations to support AstraZeneca’s scientific work, including the company’s regulatory affairs and commercial units.
+The energy centre is equipped with power generators, heating and cooling systems, information technology (IT), and other telecommunication systems.

-AstraZeneca’s small molecule and biologics R&D activities and protein-engineering capabilities carried out at its MedImmune biologics division will be consolidated at the facility.
-Scientists from AstraZeneca and MedImmune will work together to advance science in core therapeutic areas.
+AstraZeneca’s small molecule and biologics R&D activities and protein-engineering capabilities carried out at its MedImmune biologics division have been consolidated at the facility.
+Scientists from AstraZeneca and MedImmune work together at the facility to advance science in core therapeutic areas.

-The site will be the company’s biggest centre for oncology research.
-It will also host research on respiratory, inflammation and autoimmune diseases, cardiovascular and metabolic diseases, as well as conditions of the central nervous system.
+The site is the company’s biggest centre for oncology research.
+It also hosts research on respiratory, inflammation and autoimmune diseases, cardiovascular and metabolic diseases, and conditions of the central nervous system.

 AstraZeneca first unveiled designs for its proposed R&D centre and corporate headquarters in July 2014.
-The building’s shape is inspired by historical colleges in central Cambridge, which are typically designed with less height than traditional colleges and include enclosed central courtyards.
+The building’s shape was inspired by historical colleges in central Cambridge, which were typically designed with lower heights than traditional colleges and included enclosed central courtyards.

-The entire building will be constructed in a single loop to provide short connections.
-It will feature modern and innovative workspaces to encourage collaborative working.
+The entire building was constructed in a single loop to provide short connections.
+It features modern and innovative workspaces to encourage a collaborative working environment.

-The roof will replicate a saw-tooth roof continuing through the façade.
-This is intended to unite the visual aspect of the building.
+The roof replicates a sawtooth roof continuing through the facade.
+It is intended to unite the building’s visual aspects.

-A proposed two-storey disc structure of a unique oval shape creates an uninterrupted, protected walk along the building’s interior.
-The disc will have laboratories and other amenities with a porous ground floor, and is intended to provide a spatial feel by framing a central courtyard.
+A two-storey disc structure with a unique oval shape occupies 19,905m² (214,255ft²) area and creates an uninterrupted, protected walk along the building’s interior.
+The disc has laboratories and other amenities with a porous ground floor, with the aim of providing a ‘spatial’ feel by framing a central courtyard.

-A courtyard will be open to the public, with three main entrances to the building.
-The centre of the courtyard will have trees and a lawn to provide places for recreation and informal meetings.
+There is a courtyard open to the public, with three main entrances to the building.
+The centre of the courtyard has trees and a lawn offering places for recreation and informal meetings.

 The building’s internal design elevates visible science in a synergetic environment.
 Laboratories are separated from work and other spaces by semi-transparent partitions.

-The building’s first and second levels will have a ring area overlooking the central courtyard, leaving a large number of spaces and arrangements.
-The roof will bring natural light into deep floor plates.
+In addition, the building’s first and second levels have a ring area overlooking the central courtyard, leaving many spaces and arrangements, while the roof brings natural light into deep floor plates.

-AstraZeneca’s facility at the CBC will consist of a north and south plot.
-During the first phase of construction, the R&D centre and corporate headquarters with a central courtyard are being built on the north plot.
-The R&D-enabling building and energy centre are being built on the south plot.
+AstraZeneca’s facility at the CBC consisted of a north and south plot.
+During the first phase of construction, the R&D centre and corporate headquarters with a central courtyard were built on the north plot.
+The R&D-enabling building and energy centre were built on the south plot.

-The next phases include the development of a series of buildings on the south plot with an enclosed park, similar to the courtyard on the north plot.
-Consistency in the design of the north and south plots will unify all buildings.
+The next phases included the development of a series of buildings on the south plot with an enclosed park, similar to the courtyard on the north plot.
+Consistency in the design of the north and south plots has unified all buildings.

-The site will feature labs that adopt best practices in low-energy design and the largest ground source heat pump in Europe, while the majority of the buildings on the site will have green roofs.
+The facility is designed to the world’s highest environmental standards.
+The site features labs that have adopted best practices in low-energy design and have high levels of insulation, while majority of the buildings on the site have green roofs.